 Domestic Gross: $516,349

 John Baker, a senior at a private boys’ school, one day finds an unconscious woman in a field.
 He takes her back to his dorm room and cares for her.
-Baker continues to hide her in his room, and the two become attached to each another.
-Meanwhile, police are looking for the woman to ask her about a stolen car and a missing professional baseball player.
+Baker continues to hide her in his room, and the two become attached to each another, but she’s hiding something from him.
 Lukas Haas and Winona Ryder star.

 Shown in 328 theaters on its opening weekend, the movie only averaged $823 at each location.
 And those opening-weekend revenues accounted for more than 50 percent of the movie’s gross ticket sales.
-The movie was taken out of theaters after a mere three-week run.
+The movie was taken out of theaters after less than three weeks.
 It earned $516,349 at U.S. box offices, eliminating any hope of it landing on the summer blockbuster list.

 1997: ‘Texas Chainsaw Massacre: The Next Generation’